jlevy/og-equity-compensation/README.md

   [Section 83(b)](https://www.law.cornell.edu/uscode/text/26/83), offers an alternative, called an
   [**83(b) election**](http://acceleratedvesting.com/what-is-an-83b-election-and-when-do-i-make-it-part-1-with-graphic/),
-  that will protect you from high potential tax at time of vesting, which ensures that you’ll be taxed on the receipt of the “property” (the stock), rather than at the time the stock vests.
+  that will protect you from high potential tax at time of vesting, ensuring you’ll be taxed on the receipt of the “property” (the stock), rather than at the time the stock vests.
   With an 83(b) election, you’re telling the IRS you want to pay taxes early, and this can potentially reduce your tax significantly:
-  If the shares go up in value, the taxes owed on vesting might be far greater than the taxes owed at the time of receipt.
+  If the shares go up in value, the taxes owed at vesting might be far greater than the taxes owed at the time of receipt.
   - ☝️ Why is it called an *election*?
 Because you are *electing* (choosing) to pay taxes early in exchange for this treatment by the IRS.
 Does the IRS secretly enjoy making simple